ErisZhang/csc446_project/README.md

     + set large value to `K_ii` for vertex `i` on boundary
     + set `K_ii` to 1 and `b_i` to 0 for  `i` on boundary, also removes entries `K_{ij},K_{ji}` for all `j`
     + lagrange multiplier
+    + projection matrix to contain only unconstrained unknowns

 ## Meetings